ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 2 - Create a LoopBack Application/README.md

 	}
 	```

-1. Return to the `Run` screen and click the `Stop` button to stop the application and MicroGateway.
+1. Return to the `Run` screen and click the `Stop` button to stop the Inventory application and MicroGateway.

 	![](https://github.com/ibm-apiconnect/pot-onprem-docs/raw/master/lab-guide/img/lab2/stop-application.png)